 - Memory: When it comes to RAM, there is no upper limit.
 However, if you are scaling back due to costs, you should ensure the memory allocation is enough to support your workload requirements.

 - Bandwidth Capacity: Your bandwidth capacity determines how often your web visitors can access your site.
 For a medium to large website, you should aim for around 5 GB bandwidth if you expect to receive about 100,000 page hits monthly.
 Large eCommerce websites and web-based applications should not settle for less than 1 TB of bandwidth capacity.

-Some providers offer credits or a refund of your monthly fee if the downtime for the month exceeds the specified downtime period in their uptime guarantee.
-You can use uptime tracking software to measure downtimes during the month to know if you qualify for a refund.
+If the downtime for the month exceeds the specified downtime period in their uptime guarantee, some providers offer credits or a refund of your monthly fee .
+Use uptime tracking software to measure downtimes during the month to know if you qualify for a refund.
 You can also use the data to determine if you need to switch to a more reliable VPS provider.

 4. Services, Resources & Capabilities

 Once you’re satisfied with the hosting type, performance, and reliability, you can check what other resources the hosting provider offers.
 You should also look for the additional services that are in each plan.
 Some of the services are free, while others will be paid add-ons.

 As a general rule of thumb, you should ensure the provider provides all the resources you need now and will need in the foreseeable future.
 While changing providers is possible, it is far easier to use a provider that can support your business in the long term.